lambdaclass/zruput/README.md

 # Zruput

-Digital Communicactions Conference.

-It will take place on Friday 14th of June in Buenos Aires, Argentina.

-The venue is called Ciudad Cultural Konex, and it is located in Sarmiento 3131.
+Zruput is a Digital Communicactions Conference that will take place on Friday 14th of June in Buenos Aires, Argentina, specifically in Ciudad Cultural Konex, Sarmiento 3131.

 ![konex](https://raw.githubusercontent.com/lambdaclass/buzzconf/master/konex.jpg)